Khmer National Army: The ARK in the First Indochina War

 Although French-trained Khmer junior officers and NCOs slowly began to take a leading role over time, the ARK was still kept firmly under the control of the French High Command through its military training mission, renamed in 1951 "French Military Mission to the Government of Cambodia" (French: Mission Militaire Française près du Gouvernment du Royaume du Cambodge).
 The ARK General Staff was filled entirely by French senior and intermediate rank officers, who did most of the command-and-control support, intelligence work and training, and supervised weaponry and equipment deliveries to the Khmer military units.
 By mid-1953, however, at the instigation of their youthful King Norodom Sihanouk, Khmer military personnel began not only to participate in anti-French nationalistic demonstrations calling for complete Cambodian independence, but they also deserted French-led units by the hundreds.
-Following a world tour to publicize his campaign for independence, King Sihanouk retired to a "free zone of independence" set up at Battambang Province, where he was soon joined by 30,000 ARK troops and Police in a show of support and strength.
+Following a world tour to publicize his campaign for independence, termed the 'Royal Crusade for Independence' (which included a mixture of genuine enthusiasm, bravado, press leaks, overseas excursions and threats to arm the population), King Sihanouk retired to a "free zone of independence" set up at Battambang Province, where he was soon joined by 30,000 ARK troops and Police in a show of support and strength.

 In October that year, the French High Command finally agreed to transfer responsibility for Cambodian national security to the ARK and for that effect, another French-Khmer military agreement was signed.
 Under the terms of this agreement, the French-led Khmer military units were to be transferred to the control of the Cambodian national authorities, and that an operational zone was to be created in the east bank of the Mekong and assigned to the French Union forces.
 The latter was held jointly by the French Lower Mekong Operational Group (French: Groupement Opérationnel du Bas Mékong – GOBM) and ARK units, which provided security to the entire length of Route 13 inside Cambodia.
 The only elements that remained subordinated to the French Commander-in-Chief in Cambodia were the Military Mission and the GOBM.
 The ARK and the Khmer National Guard were consolidated into a new national defense force comprising 17,000 men, the Cambodian National Armed Forces (French: Forces Armées Nationales Cambodgiennes – FANC).
 At this stage the FANC consisted of ground forces only, although plans were being laid by the French for the creation in a foreseeable future of Air and Naval components.